 You can make all of this easier by having a great PR firm at your side.
 At Axia Public Relations, we will help you develop a social media content strategy to increase outreach and advance your vision.
 In addition, we have the right tools to measure progress and determine success.
-For more information, contact us today or download our free e-book, The Essential Social Media Management Guide.
+For more information, contact us today or download our e-book, The Essential Social Media Management Guide.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.